eekom-research/Statistical-Modelling-Project/README.md

 can be encoded into more useful forms like postal/zip codes.
 With such information, insights about location clusters could enrich the datasets.
 More time would allow for such encoding and analysis.

-(what would you do if you had more time?)